thosgood/this-weeks-finds/markdown/201-250/week203.md

                                            .
                                              .

 We can make this more precise.
-For any number x there\'s a constant c(x) that says how hard it is to approximate x by rational numbers, given by
+For any number x there's a constant c(x) that says how hard it is to approximate x by rational numbers, given by

             lim inf      |x - p/q|   = c(x)/q2
-          q → ∞
+          q \to \infty

-where q ranges over integers, and p is an integer chosen to minimize \|x
+where q ranges over integers, and p is an integer chosen to minimize |x
-- p/q\|.
+- p/q|.
 This constant is as big as possible when x is the golden ratio!

-It\'d be ironic if the famously \"rational\" Greeks, who according to legend even drowned the guy who proved sqrt(2) was irrational, chose the most irrational number as the proportions of their most beautiful rectangle!
-But, it wouldn\'t be a coincidence.
-Their obsession with ratios and proportions led them to ponder the situation where A:B::(A+B):A, and this proportion instantly implies that A and B are incommensurable, since if you assume A and B are integers and try to find their greatest common divisor using Euclid\'s algorithm, you get stuck in an infinite loop.
+It'd be ironic if the famously "rational" Greeks, who according to legend even drowned the guy who proved sqrt(2) was irrational, chose the most irrational number as the proportions of their most beautiful rectangle!
+But, it wouldn't be a coincidence.
+Their obsession with ratios and proportions led them to ponder the situation where A:B::(A+B):A, and this proportion instantly implies that A and B are incommensurable, since if you assume A and B are integers and try to find their greatest common divisor using Euclid's algorithm, you get stuck in an infinite loop.
 Euclid even mentions this idea in [Proposition 2 of Book X](http://aleph0.clarku.edu/~djoyce/java/elements/bookX/propX2.html):